 You can watch the remaining games with some combination of the following services.

-Hulu with Live TV
+Hulu with Live TV and YouTube TV

 NBA League Pass

 If you’re truly hardcore for the hardwood, you should consider a subscription to NBA League Pass, the league’s official streaming service.
-For $200 a year or $29 a month, you can watch every live out-of-market game that isn’t being broadcast nationally on one of the four networks we’ve mentioned.
+For $200 a year or $29 per month, you can watch every live out-of-market game that isn’t being broadcast nationally on one of the four networks we’ve mentioned.

 A League Pass subscription allows you to watch up to four games at once in HD, and it works on computers, tablets, smartphones, and streaming devices.
-Games originally broadcast on ESPN, ESPN2, TNT, and ABC are available 24 hours after completion in the video archives.
+Games originally broadcast on ESPN, TNT, and ABC are available 24 hours after completion in the video archives.
 You also get anytime access to a curated selection of “classic” games.

 NBA Team Pass

 The rub is that NBA blackout rules still apply.
 If you live in your team’s “home” market—a Warriors fan residing in the Bay Area, for example—you still won’t be able to watch their games even with a Team Pass subscription (this goes for League Pass as well).
-Your team’s home market isn’t necessarily defined by your town’s city limits.
+Your team’s home market, however, isn’t necessarily defined by your town’s city limits.